 To help you budget better and save more, it can be wise to have the right banking partner.
-When you open a bank account online with SoFi with direct deposit, you’ll have access to terrific tracking tools, a hyper competitive interest rate, and no account fees, which can help your money grow faster.
+When you open a bank account online with SoFi with direct deposit, you’ll have access to terrific tracking tools, a competitive APY, and no account fees, which can help your money grow faster.
 What’s more, our Checking and Savings account makes it easy to spend and save in one convenient place.

 What is considered living above your means?